 Tait soon realised the potential of his expanding market, and it was not long before he rented rooms at the Bedford Row.
 He also became an employer by taking on woman workers to make shirts.
 Three years later, he was advertising for 500 shirt makers and had moved to larger premises in William Street.

 On the 23rd June 1853, Tait married (Rose Abraham) of Fort Prospect Limerick at the (Independent Chapel,) Bedford Row.
 Rev. William Forbottom who was later to prove to be a valuable political supporter of Tait in the Orkney-Shetland General election campaign performed the ceremony.

 Peter Tait’s new-found social status and wealth were shown when he bought Tait House, an impressive mansion overlooking the city, and the couple took up residence there.

 Soon he was sanctioned as the official supplier of uniforms to the whole British Army.
 By 1858, Tait had become the biggest employer in Limerick, he had 1300 workers and 150 sewing machines.
 By 1864 he was established as the largest clothing manufacturer in the British Isles with his slogan (Prosperity to the Trade of Limerick) he continued to expand his operations.

 He entered politics and was elected Alderman for the Castle Ward.
+He became Mayor of Limerick for the first time in 1866.
 He was honoured at this time when a committee, comprising the main business people in the City, was set up with the object of erecting the Tait Testimonial in Baker Places a monument to all he had achieved for the people of Limerick.
 In 1868, Tait was further honoured by holding a Banquet.

 In February 1868, Tait was knighted for his ‘inventive genius and industrial acumen’.
 In the same year, he stood as a Tory candidate in the General Election against the Liberal major candidates, (George Gain) (and Francis William Russell.)